docksal/ci-agent/README.md

 The codebase is initialized on the sandbox server by the `sandbox-init` (or `build-init`) command.

 `git` - code is checkout on the sandbox server via git.
-Server must have access to checkout from the repo.
+The server must have access to checkout from the repo.
 Any build settings and necessary code manipulations must happen on the sandbox server using `build-exec` commands.

 `rsync` - code is rsync-ed to the sandbox server from the build agent.
 You can perform necessary code adjustments in the